 Yes, transactional data can show the what, who, when and where—but if you’d like to truly understand your customers, then you shouldn’t stop there.
 Many brands are starting to use online customer communities to more effectively engage people on an on-going basis and understand the ‘why’ of their purchase decisions.

-To learn more, please watch the video below or visit American Express’ Trends & Insights.
+To learn more, please watch the video below or visit the American Express OPEN forum website.